harness/developer-hub/docs/platform/Secrets/2-add-use-text-secrets.md

 ## Add a text secret

-This topic assumes you have a Harness project set up.
-If not, see [Create organizations and projects](../organizations-and-projects/create-an-organization.md).
+You can add a text secret at account, organization, or project scope.

+This topic explains the steps to add an encrypted test secret in the account scope.

 Secrets can be added inline while setting up a connector or other setting, and they can also be set up in the account, organization, or project resources.

-This topic explains the steps to add an encrypted test secret in the account scope.

 To add an encrypted text secret in the account scope: